XiaoouPan/FarmTest/README.md

 * `print.farm.test`: Print function for output of `farm.test`.
 * `farm.mean`: Tuning-free Huber mean estimation.
 * `farm.cov`: Tuning-free Huber-type covariance estimation.

+## Getting help

+Help on the functions can be accessed by typing `?`, followed by function name at the R command prompt.

+For example, `?farm.test` will present a detailed documentation with inputs, outputs and examples of the function `farm.test`.

 ## Testing examples